ehsanmostajeran/cilium/README.md

 a faster deployment of cilium's components on the specific node.
 This step will pull all docker images that we'll be using on the next steps.

-* `curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | sh -s prepare`
+* `curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | bash -s prepare`

 ### Infecting a node